unep-grid/SwissDataCube/baobab/README.md

 ```
 $ mkdir py_libs
 $ cd py_libs
-$ git clone git@gitlab.unige.ch:scicos/dc_utilities.git
+$ git clone git@github.com:GRIDgva/SwissDataCube.git
 ```

-Then you'll see in the `dc_utils` fodler the utils files stored in two subfolders.
+Then you'll see in the `SwissDataCube/baobab` folder the utils files stored in two subfolders.

 ### Step 2: add the new module